Motorhome insurance vs caravan insurance: what is the difference?

-Motorhome insurance and caravan insurance are not interchangeable.
+Motorhome insurance and caravan insurance aren’t interchangeable.
 They cover fundamentally different assets, operate under different legal frameworks, and are priced using completely different underwriting methods.
 Getting the wrong one, or assuming one covers the other, is one of the most common and costly mistakes in leisure vehicle ownership.

 The core difference comes down to what each vehicle is.
 A motorhome is a self-propelled motor vehicle.
 A caravan is a trailer towed by another vehicle.
 That single distinction drives almost every difference in how insurers treat each, what cover is legally required, and what a policy actually pays for when something goes wrong.

 “The question we get most often is from motorhome owners who also tow a small folding trailer or caravan and assume the motorhome policy covers everything.
-It does not.
+It doesn’t.
 The motorhome policy covers the vehicle and any third party liability from towing, but the moment the caravan is damaged, stolen, or causes a standalone incident on a pitch, it falls outside the motorhome policy entirely.
 You need both policies.
-This is not a sales pitch, it is the policy wording.”
+This isn’t a sales pitch, it’s the policy wording.”

-Road Traffic Act 1988, s.143 requires all motor vehicles used on public roads to carry at least third party insurance.
+Road Traffic Act 1988, s.143 says all motor vehicles used on public roads must carry at least third party insurance.
 A motorhome is a motor vehicle.
-A touring caravan is a trailer and is not a motor vehicle.
+A touring caravan is a trailer and isn’t a motor vehicle.
 Caravan insurance is therefore voluntary, though strongly recommended.
 If a caravan site requires public liability cover as a condition of pitch rental, that cover is built into most specialist caravan policies.

 ~£500